Here's the deal:

-It's not too tough to hit that data cap.
-Consider this - according to Business Insider, just an hour per day of high-quality music streaming can amount to over 4 GB per month.
+It's not too tough to hit your mobile network's data cap.
+Consider this - according to Business Insider, just an hour per day of streaming music on the high-quality setting can amount to over 4 GB per month.
 Add in social media, YouTube videos, emails, and other apps such as games and you could have a serious data consumption problem on your hands.

-Don't worry, though - there are ways to cut your mobile data usage without sacrificing too much in terms of your favorite mobile activities.
+Don't worry, though - there are ways to cut your mobile data usage without sacrificing too much in terms of your favorite activities on your mobile device.

 The first step to reducing your mobile data usage is to find out how much you're using to begin with.